spacemeshos/testnet-guide/local.md

 ----

 ?> Got stuck?
 Got any questions?
-Join our [Gitter dev channel](https://gitter.im/spacemesh-os/Lobby) and get help.
+Join our [Testnet chat channel](https://discord.gg/ASpy52C) on Discord and get help.